tablelandnetwork/docs/docs/smart-contracts/serving-nft-metadata.md

 ### Adding baseURI support

-OpenZepplin and other frameworks support setting up a `baseURI` in your smart contract that will become the bases for all token URIs, adding this is simple.
+OpenZeppelin and other frameworks support setting up a `baseURI` in your smart contract that will become the bases for all token URIs, adding this is simple.
 You’ll want to add a baseURI that points to the Tableland gateway.

 ```solidity
 // SPDX-License-Identifier: MIT